Addyk-24/EduVerse/README.md

 **263 million children worldwide lack access to quality education.** Many live in low-connectivity regions where traditional online educational tools fail.
 Teachers often lack resources and training, while students struggle with content that doesn't reflect their cultural context or practical needs.

-OfflineLearn bridges this gap by providing an **AI-powered educational assistant that works entirely offline**, adapts to local cultures, and requires minimal resources.
+EduVerse bridges this gap by providing an **AI-powered educational assistant that works entirely offline**, adapts to local cultures, and requires minimal resources.

-## ✨ What Makes OfflineLearn Different
+## ✨ What Makes EduVerse Different

 ### 🔄 **Adaptive Learning Engine**
 - Dynamically adjusts difficulty based on student performance